DRKF: Distilled Rotated Kernel Fusion for Efficient Rotation Invariant Descriptors in Local Feature Matching: Methods

 \paragraph{Motivation and Design} Because CNNs are not rotation invariant inherently, they are susceptible to large rotation changes.
-To improve the inherent nature of convolution layers, inspired by \cite{cohen2016group}, we propose RKF which imposes rotations on each convolution kernel and fuses the feature maps extracted by multi-oriented kernels, shown in Fig. \ref{RKF}.
-Different from \cite{cohen2016group}, for the fusion of the multi-oriented feature maps, we choose sum instead of concatenation for higher efficiency and the purpose of subsequent re-parameterization.
+To improve the inherent nature of convolution layers, inspired by Group equivariant CNN (G-CNN) \cite{cohen2016group}, we propose Rotated Kernel Fusion (RKF) which imposes rotations on each convolution kernel and fuses the feature maps extracted by multi-oriented kernels, shown in Fig. \ref{RKF}.
+The major difference from \cite{cohen2016group} is that we choose summation instead of concatenation for the fusion of the multi-oriented feature maps.
+Using summation operation, multiple kernels can be merged into one single kernel with the original shape by the subsequent re-parameterization operation to obtain higher efficiency and convenience in deployment.

 We split the rotation range into N-1 intervals and denote the rotation transformation on each kernel $\mathbf{W}$ as $L_r^{\theta_n}$ where $\theta_n=\frac{2\pi}{N}n, 0\leq n \leq N-1$ refers to the angle of rotation.